Daniel Guzmán Jr.

-Daniel Guzmán Miranda (born 28 June 1992) is a Mexican professional footballer who plays as a forward.
+Daniel Guzmán Miranda (born 28 June 1992) is a former Mexican professional footballer who played as a forward.

 Club career

 Guzmán Miranda signed as a youth with Mexican club Santos Laguna and has been on loan for the last five years.
 He has played with Veracruz FC, Club UDG and Ballenas Galeana, all in the Ascenso MX and will finally play Primera División (first division) after signing with Puebla for the 2014 season.

 Personal life

 Guzmán Miranda is the son of former Mexican football player Daniel Guzmán who currently is the coach of Leones Negros who play in Ascenso MX.